Woods Hole station: History

-The original wooden station was built at the end of the Woods Hole branch of the Old Colony Railroad in 1872.
+The original wooden station was built at the end of the Woods Hole Branch of the Old Colony Railroad in 1872.
+The Woods Hole Branch opened on July 17, 1872.
 The station was located close to docks where passengers could board ferries to Martha's Vineyard and Nantucket, so it served as a transfer station for vacationers traveling to the islands.
 In 1893, the New York, New Haven and Hartford Railroad leased the Old Colony Railroad and took over operations on the line.
 In 1899, the station building was replaced by a brick structure.
 Into the early 1960s the New Haven operated daily trains to Boston and seasonal trains such as the day and night versions of the Cape Codder to New York City.

 In 1964, passenger rail service to Woods Hole ceased, and the station closed.
 The tracks were torn up in 1969, and the station building was demolished in 1970.
 In 1977, work began on the Shining Sea Bikeway, a rail trail on the Woods Hole branch line's right-of-way, and its southern trailhead is located on the site of the former Woods Hole station.
 Ferries continue to service the nearby docks, and the Steamship Authority uses the former rail yard as a parking lot.